Blanche d'Alpuget: Later life and death

 In 2013 d'Alpuget released The Young Lion, the first novel of a quintet.
 Set in the 12th century, the novel is about the birth of the House of Plantagenet and focuses on Henry II and his union with Eleanor of Aquitaine, who was Queen of France and subsequently Queen of England.
 The Young Lion received favourable reviews.
-Geraldine Doogue said "this is exuberant story-telling history, full of sex, passion and politics." while Stephanie Dowrick notes that "few writers are both earthy and erudite, Blanche d'Alpuget is.
+Geraldine Doogue said "this is exuberant story-telling history, full of sex, passion and politics" while Stephanie Dowrick noted that "few writers are both earthy and erudite, Blanche d'Alpuget is.
 Her narrative is so fresh and energetic you will swear she's bringing us a first-hand account."
 The magazine Books + Publishing made similar comments stating that "Blanche d'Alpuget's first historical fiction novel comes as a breath of fresh air as she introduces readers to Henry II and the beginning of the House of Plantagenet.
 D'Alpuget offers readers a well-researched history of her subject, which of course incorporates the required affairs, plots and intrigues that we have come to expect from any historical novel about royalty and life at court."

 The second in the quintet, The Lion Rampant, was published in 2014 to critical acclaim.
-Thomas Keneally said, "this is fresh and invigorating and absolutely gripping.
+Thomas Keneally said that "this is fresh and invigorating and absolutely gripping.
 The revision she provides of the motives and character of Thomas Becket will rivet readers as they have not been riveted since Hilary Mantel's Thomas Cromwell."
 She completed the third novel in the quintet, The Lions' Torment, in 2015 but held it back from the market until the fourth, The Lioness Wakes, was finished in early 2017.
 The fifth book in the quintet, The Cubs Roar, was published in 2020.

-Hawke died in 2019. d'Alpuget did not publish again until 2025, a crime fiction, The Bunny Club.
-In November 2025 Allen & Unwin will publish 'Fridays with Blanche by Derek Rielly, a memoir of her life.
+Hawke died in 2019.
+D'Alpuget did not publish again until 2025, a crime fiction, The Bunny Club.
+In November 2025, Allen & Unwin published Fridays with Blanche by Derek Rielly, a memoir of her life.

-In the early 1990s d'Alpuget was Ambassador for the Australian charity, Austcare for war refugees travelling to Peshawar (Pakistan), Vietnam, and Croatia.
-From 2020 to 2024 she was Patron of Inala, a Rudolf Steiner organisation catering for people with severe intellectual disabilities.
+In the early 1990s d'Alpuget was ambassador for the Australian charity Austcare for war refugees, travelling to Peshawar in Pakistan as well as Vietnam and Croatia.
+From 2020 to 2024 she was patron of Inala, a Rudolf Steiner organisation catering for people with severe intellectual disabilities.

+D'Alpuget died in Sydney on 8 September 2026, aged 82, from complications of influenza.